polarmobile/coffeescript-style-guide/README.md

 # CoffeeScript Style Guide

-This guide establishes a collection of CoffeeScript coding conventions for Teambition code quality.
+This guide establishes a collection of CoffeeScript coding conventions for teambition dev team to create high-quality and easy-to-cooperte code.

 ## Variance
 The contents of this guide is originated from [polarmobile/coffeescript-style-guide](https://github.com/polarmobile/coffeescript-style-guide), with various additions and customization, with references to the following style guides: